 Commenting on the play, Rikki Lorenti, SweetTree’s Admiral Nurse, said: “At the play reading I attended I was part of a creative event that allowed the audience to observe and feel through the characters, the emotional highs and lows that are experienced by those diagnosed with, and those caring for, somebody with young onset dementia.”

 He continued: “Dementia is a rollercoaster and the diversity of the discussions that I was part of after the show was unlike anything I have experienced before.
 There were references to so many challenges families face, including the “lack of identity”, the control that a family carer has over making life changing decisions, and the pressure that it can cause.”

 He added: “The audience’s feedback on the play was very positive and I was pleased to be able to share my own knowledge and insights.
 For example, some audience members thought that the character June was always angry, but as an Admiral Nurse that has worked with families facing a dementia diagnosis for over 30 years, I was able to explain that June was actually frightened.
 She loved her husband, but she didn’t understand his condition and he was changing in front of her eyes.”

 He concluded: “I’m sure the play will continue to strike a chord with families and healthcare professionals alike, which is testament to the powerful writing and the actors’ honest delivery.”

-The play Don’t Leave Me Now is based on the book, ‘Irene, Alzheimer’s and me’ by Professor Rachael Dixey and will be available to buy from May 2016.
+The play Don’t Leave Me Now is based on the book, ‘Irene, Alzheimer’s and me’ by Professor Rachael Dixey and is available to buy.
 Visit www.medinapublishing.com for more details.

 For more information on forthcoming readings, or to book a dramatised play reading, email Brian Daniels on firstname.lastname@example.org